-From KrisFlyer, you could then book a one-way ticket in Asiana Business Class for 104,000 KrisFlyer miles, plus AU$143.39.
-Of course, given the 2:1 transfer rate from Membership Rewards to KrisFlyer, this booking ultimately costs you 208,000 Membership Rewards points.
+From KrisFlyer, you could then book a one-way ticket in Asiana Business Class for 104,000 KrisFlyer miles.
+(There’s also a modest amount payable in taxes and fees).
+Of course, given the current 2:1 transfer rate from Membership Rewards to KrisFlyer, this booking ultimately costs you 208,000 Membership Rewards points at current levels.

 So what does it take to get 60,500 United miles from Membership Rewards?